Joana Sobral

 Motion design

-Designing animations based on The Carve Company's values, translating their visual identity to the moving screen in a way that makes it even more engaging and communicative to its audience.
-Adding a bit more fun and energy without being too unconventional, building trust and excitement from potential clients.
+Designing animations based on The Carve Company's values, translating their visual identity to the moving screen in a way that makes it even more engaging, building trust and excitement from potential clients.

 A beautiful friendship with Spotify